Model Configuration Variables

 MODELS_GOOGLE_GEMINI_2_5_PRO_TOOLS_WEB_SEARCH=true

-# Cost-effective model for file processing
+# Cost-effective model for documents

 DEFAULT_FILEUPLOAD_MODEL=meta-llama-3.1-8b-instruct